psFournier/SSL4Remote/README.md

 * The `src/networks` is only used if we need networks that are not in segmentation-models-pytorch.
 * Validation data in the repo should rather be understood as test data; in particular, following [[1]](#1), we should not carry out any hyperparameter search on artificially held out validation samples from the labeled pool.

+## To detail

+Parameters of the trainer that do not appear (including how to deal with different sup/unsup datasets)

 ## Launching experiments

 ### In a virtualenv on the Hal cluster